lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 #### Handshaking signals

 The application command signal `csrng_req_bus` is accompanied by a `csrng_valid_signal`, which is asserted by the requester when the command is valid.
-CSRNG may stall incoming commands by deasserting the `csrng_req_ready` signal.
+CSRNG may stall incoming commands by de-asserting the `csrng_req_ready` signal.
 A command is considered received whenever both `csrng_req_valid` and `csrng_req_ready` are asserted in the same clock cycle.

 Likewise a requester must only consider data on the `genbits` bus to be valid when the `genbits_valid` signal is asserted, and should assert `genbits_ready` whenever it is ready to accept the `genbits` data.